(Prices and photos updated 10-13-15)

 Step By Step Photos

-First, preheat your oven to 350 degrees.
-Then, in a large bowl, whisk together the pumpkin purée, brown sugar, vanilla, eggs, salt, and baking powder.
+First, preheat your oven to 375 degrees.
+Then, in a large bowl, whisk together one 15oz. can pumpkin purée, 1/2 cup brown sugar, 1/2 tsp vanilla, 2 large eggs, 1/2 tsp salt, and 3/4 tsp baking powder.

 Coat a baking dish with non-stick spray.
-Pour in the pumpkin oat mixture, cover with foil and bake for 45 minutes.
-Remove the foil 30 minutes in.
+Pour in the pumpkin oat mixture and bake for 45 minutes, or until the center is no longer wet and the edges are slightly golden brown.

 I refrigerated the whole dish of oatmeal and just scooped some out every morning.
 It makes breakfast *so much* faster.